First Alert Forecast: Get ready for more scattered showers and storms this week

 Saturday: Partly to Mostly Cloudy.
 Chance of Showers & Storms (40%).
 Highs in the upper 80s and lower 90s.

-Monday: Partly to Mostly Cloudy.
+Tuesday: Partly to Mostly Cloudy.
 Chance of Storms (30%).
-Highs in the mid to upper 80s.
+Highs in the low 90s.

 Copyright 2021 WIS.
 All rights reserved.